CraigChaus/FindYourWayIn/docs/markdown/system-docs/research.md

   - the additional features.
   - community support

-  1. When we created a map with MapBox we realised that not all shops were displayed already which means we would need to input all the data of the business' in the Walstraat ourselves in a dataset. (*To see the prototype of MapBox please go to "system-docs/proof-of-concept/MapBox_POC"*)
+  1. When we created a map with MapBox we realised that not all shops were displayed already which means we would need to input all the data of the business' in the Walstraat ourselves in a dataset.
+[Click here to see the prototype. ](../system-docs/proof-of-concept/MapBox_POC/index.html)

   2. As of today, the Google Maps platform provides all types of API's.
 Which include not only APIs specifically for the map itself but also geographical data such as timezones and distance matrix's that could possibly come in handy in the future.
 Another thing worth mentioning is that Google Maps has different type of views, such as sattalite view or real life view.